CarlColglazier/carlcolglazier.com/content/tools.md

 title: Tools & Equipment
 ---

-Many of the questions that I recieve relate to what equipment I use.
+Many of the questions that I receive relate to what equipment I use.
 While I believe that *how* something is used is often far more important than *what* is being used, I offer this page to help answer some of those questions.